gekkedev/ChessEngine/README.md

 publishes the demo at `https://gekkedev.github.io/ChessEngine/`.
 The entry point is the `web/` directory, which loads the engine from the neighbouring `engine/` folder.
+All automated tests must pass before a new version is deployed.

 ## Extending